 My project presents John Akomfrah’s audio-visual practice as a singular, sustained effort to think critically about the political potency of experimental filmmaking— specifically, its capacity for exploring British diasporic identity and staging postcolonial interventions.
-Studying his career with a focus on major works produced for television, cinema, and museums and galleries, I explore how Akomfrah’s essay films use the technique of montage to challenge dominant national narratives and interrogate the relationship between politics and aesthetics.
+Studying his career with a focus on major works produced for television, festival screening, and museums and galleries, I explore how Akomfrah’s essay films use the technique of montage to challenge dominant national narratives and interrogate the relationship between politics and aesthetics.

-The project is supported by the AHRC funded doctoral training partnership, White Rose College of the Arts & Humanities
+The project is supported by the AHRC funded doctoral training partnership, White Rose College of the Arts & Humanities.

 My interests include aethetics and politics, diasporic history and identity, the essay film, moving image, and post-colonial and feminist perspectives.

 - MA History of Art, University of Leeds (2017)

 - BA (Hons) English Literature, University College London (2013)